-Abiotic Factors
+Abiotic Drivers

-This ecological site occurs on fan remnants and fan aprons at elevations of 3510 to 4650 feet.
-Blackbrush and Joshua tree dominate the site, and big galleta is an important herbaceous species.
-Creosote bush may be an important species at the lower elevation range of this site, and California juniper may occur as a trace species at the upper elevation ranges.
-This ecological site spans the climatic window over which Joshua tree and blackbrush co-occur as community dominants; at the lower elevation range of this ecological site the vegetation transitions to creosote bush - Joshua tree dominated communities, and at the upper elevation range the vegetation transitions to blackbrush - California juniper dominated communities.
+This ecological site occurs on fan aprons and fan aprons over fan remnants at elevations of 2950 to 4590 feet.
+Creosote bush, big galleta, and Joshua tree dominate the site.
+This ecological site spans the climatic window over which creosote bush co-occurs with dense Joshua tree woodland; at the lower elevation range of this ecological site the vegetation transitions to creosote - burrobush dominated communities, and at the upper elevation range the vegetation transitions to blackbrush - creosote and blackbrush - Joshua tree dominated communities.

-The soils associated with this ecological site are very deep with a coarse loamy particle size control section, and sandy textures over an argillic or cambic horizon with sandy loam horizons.
+The soils associated with this ecological site are deep to very deep with coarse sand, sand and loamy sand surface textures and sandy or sandy loam subsurface textures, and typically experience very rare sheet-flow due to flash-flooding events.
 In arid regions, the availability of moisture is the key resource driving the productivity and composition of vegetation (Noy-Meir 1973, McAuliffe 1994, Martre et al. 2002, Hamerlynk and McAuliffe 2003, Austin et al. 2004).
-Because water drains rapidly through coarse textured, sandy soils, with minimal loss due to run-off and evaporation, in arid regions, water availability is higher in coarser textured soils; consequently productivity is higher on these soils than on finer textured soils (Noy-Meir, 1973, Austin et al. 2004).
-An argillic horizon (a subsurface horizon with a significantly higher percentage of clay than overlying soil material [NRCS Staff, 2010]) impedes drainage and root growth, and holds water closer to the soil surface, reducing deep-water storage.
-This can reduce the density and growth of deep-rooted shrubs while enhancing habitat for shallow-rooted shrubs (Hamerlynk et al. 2002, Hamerlynk and McAuliffe 2003).
+Because water drains rapidly through coarse textured, sandy soils, with minimal loss due to run-off and evaporation, water availability is higher in coarse textured soils in arid regions (Noy-Meir, 1973, Austin et al. 2004).
+Very rare sheet flow provides additional run-on moisture that increases water availability, and provides soil disturbance, which provides opportunities for establishment of secondary, shorter-lived shrub species.